Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: Applications of Second Variation Formula

 In this section we prove a result analogous to the following theorems of Fischer-Colbrie-Schoen (\cite{fischer1980structure}, Theorem 3) \begin{theorem}[Fischer-Colbrie-Schoen] Let $M^3$ be a complete oriented $3$-manifold of non-negative scalar curvature.
 Let $Y^2$ be an oriented complete stable minimal surface in $M$.
 Let $S$ denote the scalar curvature of $M$ at any point.
 Then \begin{enumerate} \item If $Y$ compact, then $Y$ is conformally equivalent to $S^2$ or $Y$ is a totally geodesic flat torus $T^2$.
 If $S > 0$ on $M$, then $Y$ is conformally equivalent to $S^2$.

 \item If $Y$ is not compact, then $Y$ is conformally equivalent to the complex plane $\C$, or the cylinder $A$.
 If $Y$ is a cylinder, then $Y$ is flat and totally geodesic.
-If the scalar curvature of $M$ is everywhere positive, then $Y$ cannot be a cylinder with finite total curvature \end{enumerate} If $\Ric_M \geq 0$, then the assumption of finite total curvature in \ref{SecondCondition} can be removed \end{theorem} We prove the following analogous to the first half of the above, \cref{FischerColbrieMimic} \FischerColbrieMimic* \rmk \; The authors hope that the ``almost" descriptor in the above can be removed and we can get obtain a rigidity statement.
+If the scalar curvature of $M$ is everywhere positive, then $Y$ cannot be a cylinder with finite total curvature \end{enumerate} If $\Ric_M \geq 0$, then the assumption of finite total curvature in \ref{SecondCondition} can be removed \end{theorem} Recall that for $M$ non-compact, a closed critical point of $\BE_{\eps}$, $Y$, has first variation $0$, as given by the integral over $Y$ in equation \eqref{SecondVariationFormula}.
+We prove the following analogous to the first half of \cref{FischerColbrieMimic} \FischerColbrieMimic* \rmk \; The authors hope that the ``almost" descriptor in this theorem be removed and we can get obtain a rigidity statement.
 The authors also hope to mimic the non-compact part of the original theorem. \nl \nl \Pf Again using the asymptotic expansion of the second variation formula:

 where $||E||_{L^{\infty}} \leq K_0 \eps^{1/2}$ for some $K_0 > 0$ and we've decomposed

 here $S$ is the ambient scalar curvature of $M$ restricted to $M$ and $K$ is the sectional/Gaussian curvature of $Y \subseteq M$.
 Using stability, taking $f = 1$, we have